appwrite/appwrite/docs/tutorials/add-translations.md

 $ docker-compose up -d
 ```

 If this is your first time running Appwrite, it may take up to a few minutes to download all images and start all containers.
 Once everything is created, you should see Appwrite running on `http://localhost:80`.
 When you visit this URL, it will ask you to sign up.
 After that, it will show you your empty dashboard where you need to create a new project - give it any name you want.
-Then you need to go to `Settings` of the project and copy `Project-ID.`
+Then you need to go to `Settings` of the project and copy `Project-ID`.

 If you are lost in the Appwrite dashboard, check out our [Article about Appwrite's dashboard](https://dev.to/appwrite/30daysofappwrite-appwrite-dashboard-15cc).

 Now, let's send the request.
 We will be editing headers of the request, so you will need a tool to do that, such as Postman or Insomnia.

 First, let's see English translations.
-Let's set request type to `GET,` URL to `https://localhost/v1/locale/countries/eu` and add `X-Appwrite-Project` header.
+Let's set request type to `GET`, URL to `https://localhost/v1/locale/countries/eu` and add `X-Appwrite-Project` header.

 ![English test](images/test-en.png)